top of page

 Awards

 The Director's Award for Academic Excellence is awarded by the Academy Director in recognition of outstanding academic achievement.
-At the completion of basic training, one graduate from the Combined Basic Deputy Sheriff School and one graduate from the Basic Law Enforcement School will receive this award based on the highest overall academic score.
+At the completion of basic training, one graduate from the Basic Deputy Sheriff School and one graduate from the Basic Law Enforcement School will receive this award based on the highest overall academic score.

-The Thomas L. Shaw Award is in honor of its namesake, and recognizes his 36 years of service to the Northern Virginia region in the Criminal Justice arena.
+The Thomas L. Shaw Award is in honor of its namesake and recognizes his 36 years of service to the Northern Virginia region in the Criminal Justice arena.
 More than one half of Mr. Shaw’s service was to the Northern Virginia Criminal Justice Training Academy.
 During those years, he was an instructor, supervisor, and the Executive Director of the Academy from 1982 to 2000.
 Mr. Shaw's commitment to the preparation of law enforcement professionals was integral to the development and implementation of rigorous training standards in the Commonwealth of Virginia.

 At his retirement, Mr. Shaw was named the Executive Director Emeritus.
 His entire career was typified by three characteristics - Professionalism, Dedication and Leadership.
 The Academy’s Basic Training staff selects the individual student they feel best exhibits the potential to meet those standards set by Mr. Shaw.